 Eagle Creek Pack-It Specter Cube Set 3Pk. $30

 Speak to almost any ardent traveler and I bet you they’re using packing cubes.
 They’re ideal for keeping your clothes sorted, organized, and streamlined.
 I use three cubes to separate my undies, tops, and bottoms.
 I especially love them when I’m faced with a multi-stop itinerary–packing and unpacking is infinitely easier.

 I won’t be without a mini power strip.
 It’s probably the one thing other than my phone I always have with me when I travel.
 I like this model by Upwade because it has two widely spaced international outlets which provide ample room for those pesky wide plugs that come with cameras and other devices, as well as four USB ports.
 The cord is a little longer than I need at 5 ft but I’d rather have it longer than too short.
 At 6 inches in length, it fits in any purse or carry-on bag.

 Ceptics International Worldwide Travel Plug Adapter 5 Piece Set

 A lot of people like universal cubes that contain every adapter known to man deployed by a series of sliders, and while I appreciate the concept, I’ve never found one that doesn’t break almost immediately or size-wise didn’t annoy me.
 Too clunky.
-I like this 5-piece set because I can cherry pick what I need and plop it into my Think Tank case (see below) which I pack into my carry-on.
+This 5-piece set is great because I can cherry pick what I need and plop it into my Think Tank case (see below) which I pack into my carry-on.
 I use the case that comes with it to keep all the adapters together at home; I rarely take the whole shebang with me.

 Dream Essentials Escape Luxury Travel and Sleep Mask with Earplugs and Carry Pouch